ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/99d-quiz-heaps.md

 :::::::::: question ::::::::::
 In a max-heap containing $n$
-elements, what is the position of the element with the least value?
+elements, what is the position of the element with the smallest value?

 - [x] Possibly in any leaf node
 - [ ] $n-1$